AbdelrahmanJaber/Three-Men-Morris/README.md

 proceeds with each player moving one of their pieces per turn.
 A piece may move only to any adjacent empty position.
 A player wins if thereby they get three pieces in a line.

+I used Alpha–beta pruning algorithm for the AI agent

 https://github.com/AbdelrahmanJaber/Three-Men-Morris/assets/113253216/2a400f2b-e629-4a3e-a160-c1cfee69ece8